-A New York State net operating loss deduction is allowed for net operating losses sustained in tax years beginning on or after January 1, 2001 [Tax Law section 1453(k-1)].
+A New York State net operating loss (NOL) deduction is allowed for net operating losses (NOLs) sustained in tax years beginning on or after January 1, 2001 (Tax Law section 1453(k-1)).

-Enter any New York State net operating loss carried forward from tax years beginning on or after January 1, 2001.
+Enter any New York State NOL carried forward from tax years beginning on or after January 1, 2001.
+Attach a separate sheet with full details of both federal and New York State NOLs claimed.